SlowDash integrates Python scripts written by users, with features including:

 there is a SlowDash

-project to demonstrate some of the features described here.
+project that demonstrates some of the features described here.

 $ slowdash --port=18881